Digital Regulation Platform

 Spectrum management: Key applications and regulatory considerations driving the future use of spectrum

-Introduction In an increasingly digital environment, adequate access to spectrum is key to expanding the deployment and coverage of telecommunication networks, and addressing the ever-increasing demand for data services.
-These networks support a variety of online applications, extending the impact of spectrum management to several sectors of the economy by transforming the way people access resources for health, transportation, education, agriculture, employment, government, and financial services.
-As a scarce resource, spectrum requires proper management from regulators, to ensure equitable access and an interference-free environment among different users and services, as well as to introduce new technologies.
-Accordingly, there is a…
+Introduction In an increasingly digital environment, adequate access to spectrum is key to expanding the deployment and coverage of telecommunication networks and addressing the ever-increasing demand for data services.
+These networks support a variety of online applications, extending the impact of spectrum management to several sectors of the economy by transforming the way people access resources for health, transportation, education, agriculture, employment, government, financial services, and entertainment.
+As a scarce resource, spectrum requires proper management by regulators to ensure equitable access and an interference-free environment among different users and services, as well as to introduce new technologies.
+Accordingly, there is…

 Read »